Michael-Equi/ROV_Test_Bench/README.md

  * Check for errors
  * Check prerequisites

-*Always run IDE's from terminal if on Ubuntu (just type the name of the IDE in terminal and click enter ex. clion) Only develop with clion, webstorm, pycharm, and arduino*
+*Always run IDE's from terminal if on Ubuntu (just type the name of the IDE in terminal and click enter ex. clion)*

 ### Prerequisites